angularconsulting/rx-service/README.md

 # 🔥 Rx Service

- Rx Service library adds reactivity to your services and simplifying component communication scenarios within your application.
-This is a simple solution that based on RxJS BehaviorSubject 🐱‍🚀
+Enhance your application services with Rx Service.
+This is a simple yet powerful library that adds reactivity and consistency to your services while streamlining component communication within your application using the reliable RxJS BehaviorSubject 🐱🦸‍♂️

 ## 👨‍💻 Example